polozkovdmitry/swon/README.md

 HSE FES year project curated by (the one and only) bb

+## aims
+* create a video (possibly with voiceover) in a Python animation library Manim dedicaded to the density of a normal random variable
+* the proof is from Herschel-Maxwell axioms
+* Mamikon theore explained along the way

 ## references normal pdf
 * [paper w/ full derivation](https://www.maa.org/sites/default/files/pdf/upload_library/22/Allendoerfer/stahl96.pdf)
 * [handnotes bb's seminar derivation (2021)](https://drive.google.com/file/d/1V2sY55Jv1bxGcaIE1zOC5hTBxDLMuKQX/view?usp=drivesdk)